 Indoor Air Quality Testing in Southern California

 Indoor air pollution is a significant concern among homeowners.
-At Nexgen Air Conditioning & Heating, we’re committed to providing consumers of all types with the opportunity to enjoy the best possible air quality.
+At Nexgen Air Conditioning, Heating, & Plumbing we’re committed to providing consumers of all types with the opportunity to enjoy the best possible air quality.
 Our technicians are thoroughly vetted by a process that includes comprehensive background checks, and we’re proud to say that we’re Google Certified for Home Services.

 Levels of indoor air pollutants may actually be as much as five times more than their outdoor counterparts.
 Most people spend up to 90-percent of their time indoors, making it even more important that indoor air pollution levels be kept as low as possible.
 Following are just a few of the many things that can cause indoor air pollution:

 Volatile compounds -- toxic ingredients in a wide variety of household products contribute to indoor air pollution.

 Mold -- mold colonies that become established indoors can cause everything from mild allergic reactions to severe respiratory distress.

 Carbon monoxide -- this is an odorless, colorless gas that results from the burning of fossil fuels.